Wolverine971/9takes/src/blog/people/musicians/Lady-Gaga.md

 		subtext=""
 	/>
 </div>

+> **Disclaimer** This analysis of Lady Gaga's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Lady Gaga.

+<p class="firstLetter">Have you ever wondered what lies beneath the flamboyant exterior of Lady Gaga?
+Delve into a fascinating journey as we explore the intricacies of her personality through the insightful lens of the Enneagram.</p>

 Lady Gaga, a name synonymous with eccentricity and creativity, embodies more than just a musical icon.
 She is a living embodiment of Enneagram type 4, often known as the Individualist or the Romantic.
 This claim might spark curiosity, even skepticism.
 How can a global superstar align with the introspective and melancholic type 4?